dunkel-Stern/photoshop-color-unmix/README.md

 ## Best use cases

-- product images on white background
+- flat or near-flat light backgrounds
+- preserving baked-in color bleed in transparency
-- soft shadow extraction
+- preserving soft shadow color variation
+- preparing PNG or WebP assets with usable semi-transparent shadow and edge information
-- logos and UI assets on flat backgrounds
+- logos, objects, and assets that need to be composited onto different backgrounds
-- cleaning white halos from edge pixels
+- cleaning white or light background halos from edge pixels
-- preparing assets for manual compositing
+- extracting shadow and color-contribution layers for manual compositing

 ## Features